zulip/zulip/docs/contributing/gsoc-ideas.md

   **Skills recommended**: Python and JavaScript/CSS, plus devops skills (Linux deployment, Docker, Puppet etc.) are all useful here.
   Experience writing tools using various popular APIs is helpful for being able to make good choices.
-Experts: Steve Howell.
+Expert: Steve Howell.

 - Improve the UI and visual design of the existing Zulip settings and administration pages while fixing bugs and adding new settings.
 The